MIT-LCP/mimic-website/content/mimictables/diagnoses_icd.md

 ## `ICD9_CODE`

 `ICD9_CODE` contains the actual code corresponding to the diagnosis assigned to the patient for the given row.
-Note that all codes, as of MIMIC III v1.0, are ICD-9 codes.
+Note that all codes, as of MIMIC-III v1.0, are ICD-9 codes.

 ## `DESCRIPTION`